laszloszurok/hugo-website/content/arch-notes/post-installation.md

 ```terminal
 ❯ sudo pacman -S lxappearance qt5ct
 ```
-For qt5ct to work, we have to set an enviromental variable in /etc/enviroment.
+For qt5ct to work, we have to set an environmental variable in /etc/environment.
 Open the file and add this line:
 ```text
 QT_QPA_PLATFORMTHEME=qt5ct
 ```